Last Updated: Tuesday, January 8th, 2019

 Please see the separate Data and Money Collection page for full details on policy requirements that must be followed when collecting personal information and/or money via online forms and services.

 Institute Communications has published a required policy for Georgia Tech websites.
-The branding requirements are actively being reworked, but the current policy can be found on the Communications website.
+The current branding policy can be found on the Communications website.

 The following are some important key points derived from the official policy.
 It is not a substitute for the official policy, which you should read carefully before starting any new web development project.